hjkgrp/starter-hugo-research-group/content/authors/hadamji/_index.md

   icon_pack: fab
   link: https://github.com/hjkgrp
 # Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/files/CV_Nandy.pdf` and uncomment the lines below.
+# To enable, copy your resume/CV to `static/files/CV_Adamji.pdf` and uncomment the lines below.
 #- icon: cv
 #  icon_pack: ai
-#  link: files/CV_Nandy.pdf
+#  link: files/CV_Adamji.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-#email: "nandy@mit.edu"
+#email: "hadamji@mit.edu"

 # Highlight the author in author lists? (true/false)
 highlight_name: false